-IMPORTANT NOTICES: You are required to read this BANKRUPTCY INFORMATION SHEET.
-At your creditor meeting, the trustee assigned to your case will ask if you read this sheet.
+BANKRUPTCY PROCESS: You are required to read this BANKRUPTCY INFORMATION SHEET.
+At your creditor meeting, the trustee assigned to your case will ask if you read this document.

-Before you commit to filing bankruptcy, you should read this document.
-This multi-page document lists all of the information that you will be required to disclose to the federal government.
-There is no need to print the form.
-If you are NOT interested in disclosing this information to the federal government, then you should not file for bankruptcy.
+DISCLOSURES TO THE GOVERNMENT: Before you commit to filing bankruptcy, you should read this document.
+This multi-page document lists all of the applicable information that you will be required to disclose to the federal government.
+You are not required to print this form.
+If you are NOT interested in disclosing this information to the federal government, then you should not file a bankruptcy.

 DOCUMENT DELIVERY OPTIONS

 Please provide a copy of your photo ID (driver's license is a common form), and social security card or other approved form of social security number verification as indicated here.
 Please forward those identification documents to us along with your other documents listed below.